Statements

 You can also use define

-without any explicit arguments:
+without any explicit parameters:

 define foo: int {